 I wasn't, but we knew each other well enough to know that sometimes it's just better to drop a subject and come back to it later.
 This was one of those times, so I went outside and was still there waiting when she drove off to go to work.

-To my surprise she was home when I got home from Mina's that afternoon, and she hugged me hello and whispered a quick apology in my ear.
-I gave her one back, and she sent me off to shower and change for our big dinner appointment.
+She was already home when I got home from Mina's that afternoon, and she hugged me hello and whispered a quick apology in my ear.
+I gave her one back, and she sent me off to shower and change for our big dinner.
 Not that I knew what to change into.
 All my clothes were basically the same.
 Jeans or capris, t-shirts or jerseys or maybe a shirt with actual buttons if it wasn't too girly.
-I was standing there in my bra and underwear staring at my closet like an idiot when Mom finally came to check on me.
+I was standing there in my bra and underwear staring at my closet when Mom finally came to check on me.
 "You aren't dressed."

 I wrinkled up one corner of my mouth.
 "Is it that obvious?
 And here I was hoping Jerry and C-H Chris wouldn't notice."

 She walked over to the closet and pulled out a few shirts, looking them over and putting some back.
 "You shouldn't call him C-H Chris, you know.
 You wouldn't want him calling you K-Kris, would you?"

 I thought about that for a second, and decided I wouldn't.
 "So how are we gonna do this then, keep it straight?"

 She shrugged, coming toward me with the winning shirt, a soft green plaid that Jason Brockman had once told me made my eyes look even greener, so I liked wearing it.
 "We'll figure something out."
 She held the shirt up against me and smiled.
 "I think we should find you a dress in this color of green, don't you?"